radai-rosenblatt/parent/README.md

 parent
 ======

-parent pom for maven project that contains useful configurations, settings and options
+parent pom for maven projects that contains useful configurations, settings and options